HenrikDA/blynk-server/README.md

     7 - arduino board not in network
     8 - command not supported
     9 - token not valid
+    10 - server error
+    11 - user already logged in.
+Happens in case same user tries to login more than one time.
     500 - server error. something went wrong on server

 ## User Profile JSON structure